nervosnetwork/mercury/README.md

 ## ckb-companion

-Building on top of ckb-indexer, ckb-companion provides handy integration features for Nervos CKB.
+Building on top of ckb-indexer, Mercury provides handy integration features for Nervos CKB.

 ## Installation